-This club is formed as a response to the interest of Tembusians in playing table tennis.
+This club was formed as a response to the interest of Tembusians in playing table tennis.
 Through a shared love of the sport, this group hopes to foster a spirit of collaboration and community.
-Whilst competition and hard-training fosters talent, the club never forgets that it is enjoyment of the game that first and foremost brought everyone together.
+While competition and hard training fosters talent, the club never forgets that it is enjoyment of the game that first and foremost brought everyone together.

 Tembusu College FC

-This intensely recreational club arranges, and participates in, football games with our fellow colleges — Cinnamon, Yale-NUS, and the College of Alice & Peter Tan — the community in the Graduate Residences, or anyone who is willing to have a proper kick-about.
-Feel absolutely free to join us anytime to chase away those study blues.
+This intensely recreational club arranges, and participates in, football games with our fellow colleges — Cinnamon, Yale-NUS, and the College of Alice & Peter Tan, the community at the UTown Residence, or anyone who is willing to have a proper leisurely kick-about.
+Any hard tackling or high-speed running is highly discouraged.
+Feel absolutely free to join us anytime to chase, or slowly nudge away those study blues.

 The Tembusu Shuttlers